jonathonmarsh/jonathonmarsh.github.io/pages/now.md

 ---
 layout: page
-title: "Now"
+title: "Current Status"
-subheadline: "What am I up to right now?"
+subheadline: "What am I up to at the moment?"
-teaser: "Jon Marsh's personal website"
+teaser: ""
 permalink: "/now/"
 header:
     image_fullwidth: "header_drop.jpg"
 ---
 Updated 9 January 2025

-## Current Status
 We have been living in beautiful Wensleydale since 2022, having moved there from York.
 We've largely finished 'doing up' the house and I'm now busy with the garden, tree planting and wildflower meadow restoration.

 I have rejoined Arm, working on the Architectural Reference Manuals, mostly remotely but regularly visiting the Cambridge & Manchester UK offices.